pradhyu-glitch/blooket-hack/README.md

 <br>
 <br>
-This is a hacks to give a hidable hack menu
+This is a hidable hacks menu:

 ```js